Lunch with Leaders featuring Dan HoustonMore Events

 - Personal Development

 Grab a bite and make the most of your lunch break.
 Lunch with Leaders is a 90 minute session offering life, community and career advice from professionals who are leaders in Iowa's business community.
-Open to all members at discounted cost.
-Nonmembers attend at regular cost.
-Includes lunch and one hour non-technical CPE credit.
+Lunch and one hour nontechnical CPE credit are included with the registration fee.
+Open to all members and guests (pre-registration required).